thma/PolysemyCleanArchitecture/README.md

 persistence layer and writing controller tests with a mocked persistence backend.
 But when it came to testing the REST API handlers (written with Servant) I was again stuck in the IO Monad as the Handler type is defined as
 `newtype Handler a = Handler { runHandler' :: ExceptT ServerError IO a }`.
+Maybe it's not a principle issue but just my brain being too small...

 I was desperately looking for something that allowed me to combine different types of effects (like persistence, logging, configuration, http handlers, error handling, etc.) in controllers and handlers but still to be able to write tests that allow using mocks and stubs.

-As I was stuck with the mtl based code I had a look at some of the *algebraic effect systems* available in Haskell, like eff, extensible-effects, fused-effects, freer-simple and Polysemy.
+As I reached a dead end, I had a look at some of the *algebraic effect systems* available in Haskell, like eff, extensible-effects, fused-effects, freer-simple and Polysemy.

 In algebraic effect systems, effectful programs are split into two separate parts: